Observational Constraints on generalized dark matter properties in the presence of neutrinos with the final Planck release: Introduction

-On other hand, the neutrinos play an important role in the background evolution as well as in the structure formation with direct implications on CMB, LSS and nuclear abundances produced in the BBN epoch, see the recent investigations with the neutrino properties in \cite{Lattanzi,Giusarma,Nunes,kumar,Choudhury1, Choudhury2, Valentino, vagnozi22, Haili22} and references therein, and \cite{N1,N2,N3} for a review.
+The neutrinos play an important role in the background evolution as well as in the structure formation with direct implications on Cosmic Microwave Background (CMB), Large Scale Structure (LSS) and nuclear abundances produced in the Big Bang Nucleosynthesis (BBN) epoch, see the recent investigations with the neutrino properties in \cite{Lattanzi,Giusarma,Nunes,kumar,Choudhury1, Choudhury2, Valentino, vagnozi22, Haili22,Vagnozzi/2017,Vagnozzi/2018,Giusarma/2018} and references therein, and \cite{N1,N2,N3} for a review.
 As long as neutrinos were relativistic, they contribute to radiation density and the effect is paramerterized by the term, $N{\rm eff}$.
 However, at late times, when they turn to non-relativistic, they contribute to total matter density.
 It is also known today from the results on flavour neutrino oscillation experiments that neutrinos are massive.
-At least two neutrino states have a large enough mass for being non-relativistic today, thus making up a small fraction of the dark matter of the Universe.
+At least one neutrino state has a large enough mass for being non-relativistic today, thus making up a small fraction of the dark matter of the Universe.
 The oscillation experiments are able to measure two of the neutrino mass-splittings and also provide the information of neutrino-mass ordering \cite{salas}.
 Although, the neutrino oscillation experiments do not provide any hint about the absolute scale of neutrino masses.
 The bounds on neutrino mass scale can be placed by the cosmological observations and at the moment cosmology provides a stronger upper bound on the sum of neutrino masses \cite{Planck2018}.
 But the challenge with the cosmological observations is to go beyond a tight upper bound.
 The absolute scale of neutrino mass is also placed by laboratory searches such as beta-decay \cite{beta1} and neutrino-less double beta decay \cite{beta2,beta3}.
 Nowadays, with the accumulation of a large number of cosmological observations, cosmology has reached in a high precision era where it is unavoidable to take into account the presence of neutrino properties in the extended cosmological investigations.
-Also, such investigations are necessary in order to place new more accurate constraints on the full baseline of the non-standard cosmological models.
+Also, such investigations are necessary in order to place new more accurate constraints on the full baseline of the non-standard cosmological models.\\